thegetty/intrometadata/source/glossary.html.md

 metadata mapping

-A formal identification of equivalent or nearly equivalent metadata elements or groups of metadata elements within different metadata schemas, carried out in order to facilitate <span class="Helv-Lt-Std-Bold-Cond">semantic interoperability</span>. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">mapping</span> <span class="Helv-Lt-Std-LT-Cond-Ital">and</span> <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.
+A formal identification of equivalent or nearly equivalent metadata elements or groups of metadata elements within different metadata schemas, carried out in order to facilitate <span class="Helv-Lt-Std-Bold-Cond">semantic interoperability</span>.
+See also <span class="Helv-Lt-Std-Bold-Cond">mapping</span> and <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.

 metadata mining